heresy-institute/heresy.ai/content/2025-06-13-ephesus/index.md

 }
 ```

 We specify the model name, `MLaplace`, which will be converted into a rust module (you'll see this later).
 Then we define the tables. `table X[Id]` says, we have a table called `X` that has an index column called `Id`.
 The table `X` has one feature: `dens x: Float`, which says that feature `x` is never missing (`dens`), and takes on floating point values.
-The tabe `Y` is basically the same, but it has this `fk Id: X.Id` bit, which says that table `Y` has a foreign key called `Id` that indexes into table `X` by table `X`'s `Id` column.
+The table `Y` is basically the same, but it has this `fk Id: X.Id` bit, which says that table `Y` has a foreign key called `Id` that indexes into table `X` by table `X`'s `Id` column.
 That's it.
 We could have just modeled it as one table like this

 ```
 model: MLaplace;